Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Financial Ratios

-The following table presents key financial ratios for Lowe’s Companies, Inc. over the fiscal years 2020 to 2024, offering insights into profitability, liquidity, leverage, and efficiency:
+The table below presents key financial ratios for Lowe’s Companies, Inc. over the last four fiscal years, providing insight into profitability, liquidity, leverage, and market valuation:

 Evolution of Financial Ratios